MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 Fo the assembly we will use [Flye](https://github.com/fenderglass/Flye).
 Flye is a long-read de novo assembler that handles also metagenomic data.
 Before you start the assembly, have a look at the Flye manual, escpecially the parts about Nanopore data and metagenome assembly.

-After you have read the manual and you can make a batch job script for Flye in the `scripts` folder.
+After you have read the manual you can make a batch job script for Flye in the `scripts` folder.

 Batch job script for assembly with metaFlye: